 Alcoholism, known clinically as alcohol use disorder, is a medical condition that drives unhealthy use of alcohol.
 This disorder impacts millions of Americans and requires professional treatment to beat.
 Because alcohol is so readily available and there are social pressures encouraging its use, those who wish to stop using the substance must be prepared to work hard to remain in recovery for life.
 The first step on the road to a healthier life is alcohol treatment at a rehabilitation center.

 Do I Need Help?

 It can be difficult to determine if someone is suffering from alcohol use disorder, problem drinking, or is just drinking in a normal and healthy manner.
 In the past, alcoholism was thought of in terms of the amount drank and the frequency with which the user drank; if someone drank excessive amounts frequently, they were an alcoholic and in need of alcohol rehab.

-Now, the way in which alcohol use disorder is framed means being an alcoholic has less to do with how much and how often a person drinks and more to do with their relationship to alcohol.
-This means even social drinkers may, in fact, be alcoholics.
+Now, how alcohol use disorder is framed means being an alcoholic has less to do with how much and how often a person drinks and more to do with their relationship to alcohol.
+This means even social drinkers may be alcoholics.
 There are eleven criteria for diagnosing alcohol use disorder; two or more are needed to be diagnosed with the disorder.

 In the past year, the person has:

 - Drank longer or more than intended

 - Wanted to cut back on drinking or stop but was unable to; consumed different ethanol-containing substances